 Whilst an active online presence is good, putting yourself in front of industry peers in an informal context is even better.
 Networking and informative events such as the New York Blockchain Meetup are a great way to immerse yourself in the crypto world and start building connections.

 Every time you meet someone new, make sure to follow up by connecting with them on LinkedIn and sending them a polite message.
 You can also start engaging with their content on a regular basis; this will increase your chances of staying at the top of their mind.
-And who knows, one of these new connections may be hiring for a relevant position in the near future.
+And who knows, one of these new connections may be hiring for a relevant entry level cryptocurrency jobs in the future.

 Get In Touch With a Crypto Recruitment Firm